OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Connecting-to-Wifi-Networks.md

-## Removing a Network
+#### Removing a Network

 To remove a network, click the x button.
 If you delete your enabled network, you will still need to enable another network to connect to it.

 ![wifi-remove-button](../img/connecting-to-wifi-6.png)

-## Reordering Network Priorities
+#### Reordering Network Priorities

 To shift the priority of a network up or down, click the arrow buttons.
-It is important to order your networks by preference so that the network manager on the Omega will connect to your preferred network first.
+It is important to order your networks by preference so that `wifimanager` will connect to your preferred network quickly.

+The move-up priority button will increase the priority of a network, making it a more preferred network.

 ![wifi-move-up](../img/connecting-to-wifi-7.png)

-// add some text here to break up the images
+The move-down priority button will decrease the priority of a network, making it a less preferred network.

 ![wifi-move-down](../img/connecting-to-wifi-8.png)

-// mention why this is important in the context of wifimanager

-Click on the arrow up or arrow down buttons to reorder the priority of your networks.
+Click on the arrow up or arrow down buttons to reorder the priority of your networks. to suit your needs.

-// add sections with walkthrough images for:
-//  - adding a new network to the list
-//  - removing a network
-//  - changing network priority